 However, if you have too many massage therapists in your community, and the supply of service providers is high, it may be very hard to actually make a living in this field.

-Learning a massage therapy niche will help you stand out from the rest.
+Learning a massage specialty will help you stand out from the rest.
 These services will usually allow a practitioner opportunity to grow a specialized practice for a certain population group.

 New massage therapists should expect to work only part time until they can build clientele of their own.
-But, after a few years, a full-time massage therapy career (around 22 -27 hours per week) is possible, if self-care is practiced.
+But, after a few years, full-time massage therapy careers (around 22 -27 hours per week) are possible, if self-care is practiced.

 However, plan your future carefully.
 Have a massage therapy business plan that outlines what you want out of your business career.
 Outline how you will be prepared for specific "bumps" in the road, like illness or an office fire/natural disaster.

 Anymore, there are so many different types of massage therapy jobs to choose from, you really have to stay connected to other therapists via social media groups to find the newest techniques and products available.